olimu/fair-skin-disease-classifier-using-sd/README.md

 The accompanying poster used to present this project at the International Science and Engineering Fair (ISEF) in 2024 can be found in the file entitled _ISEF_poster_2024_

 A quad chart for this project can be found in the file entitled _ISEF_quad_2024_

-A 2 minute video description can be found in the file entitled _ISEF_video_2024_